 This new post is an interview with an excellent educator from Finland, Esa Kukkasniemi, who is a principal at at Vuorenmäen Oppimiskeskus, Kirkkonummi Primary School.
-I am very fortunate to have connected with Esa on Twitter and learn a lot about Finnish education, which is a worldwide model as far as the quality of education is concerned.
+I am very fortunate to have connected with Esa on Twitter and have learned a lot about Finnish education, which is a worldwide model as far as the quality of education is concerned.
 He and other great educators (among them the enthusiastic teachers Timo Ilomäki and Rochey who started the chat) have their own chat on Twitter, where teachers from all over the world can post questions on Finnish education every Thursday.
 You can follow their discussions and find other Finnish educators as well under the hashtag #finnedchat.

-Esa has also started me teaching a little bit of Finnish!
+Esa has also started teaching me a little bit of Finnish!